Top 5 Sustainable Summer Trips on the East Coast, USA

 1. Charleston, South Carolina

-Type of vacation: Life’s a beach!
+visit website Type of vacation: Life’s a beach!
 This charming Southern city has easy access to urban activities, a plethora of historical sites and access to the great outdoors.

 - It is the first hotel in Charleston to be LEED Certified for being green in construction, operation and design (LEED stands for Leadership in Energy and Environmental Design by the U.S. Green Building Council) and was rated one the Best Hotels in the World by Fodor’s Travel!

 - The hotel has 92 rooms and suites with patios or balconies and offers multiple restaurants, a private pool with water activities, a bocce ball court, 33-seat movie theater, private beach cabanas.